 That being said, let me be make a few things clear:

-All of these things can be true and Performance Max will still not be the best ad campaign for most small businesses.
+All of these things can be true and Performance Max will still not be the best ad campaign for many small businesses.

 However, if your business has some flexibility with your budget, sure – go ahead and give PMax a spin.
 This will enable you to see the results for yourself and determine how it might fit into your sales funnel, outside of your Search campaigns.